Reduce waste in software

 It starts with our process Experiment Driven Design.
 We take your big digital ideas and break them down into smaller experiments.
 In each experiment, we test our work by interviewing real people that match your target user base.
 We infuse this user feedback into the product.
 This means we only invest more after we have increased our confidence based on feedback from users, not just stakeholders.

 Take for example a major South American Petrochemical company that was beginning its digital transformation effort.
 We had only 8 weeks to launch a customer-facing dashboard that needed to solve multiple user pain points.
 To do this, we strategically prioritized our features and were thoughtful about our integrations.
 For example, instead of costly and time-intensive SAP integration, we were able to connect our pilot system to SAP through automated emails that our code read, took out the relevant data, and inserted into our system’s database.
 Once validated, future sprints would enable an automated system to be built.

 We are here to reduce waste for your organization.
-Check out our 12-week pilot and if you’re interested, drop us a line.
+Check out our work with software pilots and if you’re interested, drop us a line.